sablier-labs/evm-examples/README.md

-# Sablier Examples
+# Sablier EVM Examples

 This repository contains example integrations with the Sablier Protocol.
 More detailed guides walking through the logic of the examples can be found on the [Sablier docs](https://docs.sablier.com) website.

 ## Disclaimer